Bradford: Industrial Revolution

 During the 1820s and 1830s, there was immigration from Germany.
 Many were Jewish merchants and they became active in the life of the town.
-The Jewish community mostly living in the Manningham area of the town, numbered about 100 families but was influential in the development of Bradford as a major exporter of woollen goods from their textile export houses predominately based in Little Germany and the civic life of Bradford.
+The Jewish community mostly living in the Manningham area of the town, numbered about 100 families but was influential in the development of Bradford as a major exporter of woollen goods from their textile export houses predominantly based in Little Germany and the civic life of Bradford.
 Charles Semon (1814–1877) was a textile merchant and philanthropist who developed a productive textile export house in the town, he became the first foreign and Jewish mayor of Bradford in 1864.
 Jacob Behrens (1806–1889) was the first foreign textile merchant to export woollen goods from the town, his company developed into an international multimillion-pound business.
 Behrens was a philanthropist, he also helped to establish the Bradford chamber of commerce in 1851.
-Jacob Moser (1839 – 1922) was a textile merchant who was a partner in the firm Edelstein, Moser and Co, which developed into a successful Bradford textile export house.
+Jacob Moser (1839–1922) was a textile merchant who was a partner in the firm Edelstein, Moser and Co, which developed into a successful Bradford textile export house.
 Moser was a philanthropist, he founded the Bradford Charity Organisation Society and the City Guild of Help.
 In 1910 Moser became the first Jewish Lord Mayor of Bradford.

 To support the textile mills, a large manufacturing base grew up in the town providing textile machinery, and this led to diversification with different industries thriving side by side.
 The Jowett Motor Company founded in the early 20th century by Benjamin and William Jowett and Arthur V Lamb, manufactured cars and vans in Bradford for 50 years.
 The Scott Motorcycle Company was a well known producer of motorcycles and light engines for industry.
 Founded by Alfred Angas Scott in 1908 as the Scott Engineering Company in Bradford, Scott motorcycles were produced until 1978.